alxroyer/scenario/doc/src/devel/coding-rules/py/imports.rst

 In order to avoid cyclic module dependencies in a package, the fewer project imports shall be placed at the module level:

-- Postpone as much as possible the imports with :ref:`local imports <coding-rules.py.imports.local>`.
+- Postpone as much as possible the imports with :ref:`local imports <coding-rules.py.imports.local>` [#local-import-perf-limitation]_.
 - Discriminate remaining project imports:
   :ref:`implementation imports [impl-proj] <coding-rules.py.imports.impl>`
   v/s :ref:`type checking imports [typing-proj] <coding-rules.py.imports.type-checking>`.